ministryofjustice/analytics-platform-control-panel/doc/running.md

 1. Ensuring you have all the required dependencies installed, and these are all correctly configured.
-2. Getting hold of the source code for the project and creating a local environment in which to be able to work.
+2. Acquiring the credentials and permissions needed for the various third-party aspects of the project (AWS, Auth0, k8s).
-3. Acquiring the credentials and permissions needed for the various third-party aspects of the project (AWS, Auth0, k8s).
+3. Getting hold of the source code for the project and creating a local environment in which to be able to work.

 The third party services used by the application are labelled as either `dev` (for use as part of the development / testing process) and `alpha` (which is what our users use).
 Obviously, you should avoid using the `alpha` labelled versions of the services.

-## Required Dependencies
+## 1. Required Dependencies

 The Control Panel app requires Python 3.6.5+.
 It has been confirmed to work with Python 3.8.12.